|Why Are We Losing Our Working Farm and Forest Land?|

 The following are some of the reasons why Virginia is losing working farm and forest land.

 - Farmers are getting older.
-According to the 2007 Census of Agriculture, the average age of farmers in Virginia is more than 58 years old.
+According to the 2012 Census of Agriculture, the average age of farmers in Virginia is 59.5 years, up from 58.2 years in 2007, and a full year older than the national average of 58.3 years old.
 Since much of the farmer’s retirement assets are tied up in the business, these assets will increasingly be liquidated to provide for retirement.

 - Farmers are not planning for retirement.
 A survey by VDACS in 2002 showed that most Virginia farmers either do not plan to retire at all or only plan semi-retirement.
 Of those farmers who plan to retire and transition their farm, only 30 percent have as yet identified a successor.
 Failure to plan for the transition of the farm can lead to the loss of farmland and the farming operation.

-- This decrease in land in farms does not necessarily mean that the land was developed.
-It does, however, mean that the land is no longer in production, and therefore may be more vulnerable to development.
-When farmland is developed, the resulting fragmentation of the land base puts new pressures on farmers and foresters who now face a public that is increasingly divorced from agriculture, and who are not accustomed to the sights, sounds and smells associated with working farms and forests.
+- When farmland is developed, the resulting fragmentation of the land base puts new pressures on farmers and foresters who now face a public that is increasingly divorced from agriculture, and who are not accustomed to the sights, sounds and smells associated with working farms and forests.

 Why Should We Save Our Working Farm and Forest Land?

 Here are a few of the reasons why localities across Virginia have decided to protect their working land.

 - Farming and forestry combined are Virginia’s #1 industry ….400 years and counting, accounting for a total economic impact of almost $70 billion in 2011. .
 Click here for more information.